adap/flower/doc/source/docker/tutorial-quickstart-docker.rst

 Similar to the ClientApp image, you will need to create a Dockerfile that extends the ServerApp image and installs the required FAB dependencies.

-1. Create a ServerApp Dockerfile called ``Dockerfile.serverapp`` and paste the following code in:
+1. Create a ServerApp Dockerfile called ``serverapp.Dockerfile`` and paste the following code in:

    .. code-block:: dockerfile
-       :caption: Dockerfile.serverapp
+       :caption: serverapp.Dockerfile
        :substitutions:

        FROM flwr/serverapp:|stable_flwr_version|